Movie Previews and Poems’ Tones

 2. Practice With Movie Previews

-Watch a pair of previews at this point.
-They should have very different tones (I showed Lord of the Rings and Wall-E, for example – these are readily available through iTuens or Apple’s Movie Trailers).
-The purpose is to identify the tone of each preview: comedic, exciting, frightening, intense, romantic… try to push students to use exact terms to describe the tone.
+The purpose in watching these is to identify the tone of each preview.
+Is it comedic, exciting, frightening, intense, romantic?
+Try to push students to use exact terms to describe the tone.

-• Musical moments
+• Musical cues

-• The color pallet
+• The color scheme

 • Camera movement